fmi/java-course/05-generics/lab/README.md

     /**
      * @return the most expensive item in this gift.
 If there is a tie, return any of them.
+     *         If the gift contains no items, return null.
      */
     T getMostExpensiveItem();